Author: kenny

 • Reduced crowds compared to summer

 September is often the best single month on western rivers.
-October–November produce the largest brown trout as they approach spawning.
+October and November produce the largest brown trout as they approach spawning, with aggressive fish defending territory and eating anything that resembles prey.
 Large streamers and hopper-dropper rigs produce consistently.

 Winter (December–February) — Tailwater Specialists